etan675/task-zen/README.md

 ### Motivation:

-This is a learning project, the goal was to build a full stack CRUD app without using any frameworks (and also make it look nice).
+To build a professional full stack web app (CRUD) without using any frameworks.

+Style is inspired by my favourite productivity tool Notion.

-After 2.5 years of working, it feels almost impossible to think in anything but frameworks and internal tools.
-So I wanted to get away from all that for a bit and re-visit the details and fundamentals with this project, and what better way to do that than a simple and useful todo app!
+After 2.5 years of working, it felt hard to think in anything but frameworks and internal tools.
+I wanted to get away from all that for this project and re-visit the details and fundamentals of web development, and what better way to do that than a simple and useful to-do style app!

 ### URL: